Emmys 2022 Winners: The Complete List - E! Online

 You're a winner, baby!

-TV's biggest and brightest stars are about to be honored during the 2022 Emmy Awards on Sept.
-12. The ceremony—which will be hosted by Saturday Night Live legend Kenan Thompson—brings together the television industry's most talented and respected actors, writers, directors, hosts and more for a night that's sure to be unforgettable.
+TV's biggest and brightest stars are being honored as we speak during the 2022 Emmy Awards on Sept.
+12. The ceremony—hosted by Saturday Night Live legend Kenan Thompson—brings together the television industry's most talented and respected actors, writers, directors, hosts and more for a night that's sure to be unforgettable.

 Some trophies were already handed out during last weekend's Creative Arts Emmys ceremony in Los Angeles.
 Fan-favorite series like Queer Eye and Love on the Spectrum U.S. won in the categories of Outstanding Structured Reality Program and Outstanding Unstructured Reality Program respectively.